ShaggyDude/muse/docs/muse.md

 ### Stage 6: Release Cadence

 The Release Cadence stage operationalizes delivery.
-Instead of heavyweight release trains, Tree of Life emphasizes small, safe, and frequent releases driven by feature readiness—not calendar dates.
+Instead of heavyweight release trains, Muse emphasizes small, safe, and frequent releases driven by feature readiness—not calendar dates.
 This enables faster feedback, reduces risk, and allows teams to stay focused on user value.

 #### 🚀 Continuous Delivery, Not Continuous Chaos